Satellite Internet Providers in Austin

 How can I get internet service outside the Austin metro area?

 Downtown Austin has almost a dozen different internet providers.
 But once you get on the outskirts, it can be hard to get service.
-Luckily, satellite internet companies like HughesNet and Viasat can install service pretty much anywhere, including in rural areas outside of Austin.
+Luckily, satellite internet companies like Hughesnet and Viasat can install service pretty much anywhere, including in rural areas outside of Austin.

 Before you commit to using satellite internet, check to see if there is service from one of Austin’s wired internet providers, like Spectrum, AT&T, or Google Fiber.